Speeding Up IAMTrail: One Boto3 Process Instead of 1,500 CLI Invocations

 The 46-Minute Problem The IAMTrail detection engine fetches ~1,500 AWS managed IAM policies every run.
 The original approach was pure bash: 1 2 3 4 aws iam list-policies --output json | jq -cr '...' | xargs -P 16 -n3 sh -c \ 'aws iam get-policy-version --policy-arn $1 --version-id $2 | jq --indent 4 . > "policies/$3"' sh Looks fine, right?
 Except each iteration spawns a full AWS CLI process.
 That means a fresh Python runtime, boto3 import, credential resolution, one single HTTP call, then exit.
 Times 1,500. ...

-April 4, 2026 · 3 min · 558 words · zoph
+April 4, 2026 · 3 min · 563 words · zoph

 IAMTrail.com: The AWS Managed Policy Archive (Evolved from MAMIP)

-📜 The Origins Back in 2019, Scott Piper started a Github repository to track changes to AWS Managed Policies.
+📜 The Origins Back in 2019, Scott Piper started a GitHub repository to track changes to AWS Managed Policies.
 It was a simple setup, manually triggered but it worked well and was incredibly useful.
-Using git diff or Github.com UI, Scott and the community could easily see how policies evolved over time.
+Using git diff or the Github.com UI, Scott and the community could easily see how policies evolved over time.
 At that time, AWS didn’t publicly share the changes made to managed policies by the various “two-pizza” product teams inside AWS. ...

-October 23, 2025 · 3 min · 455 words · zoph
+October 23, 2025 · 3 min · 456 words · zoph

-Turn your AWS DevSecOps Pipeline into bunker
+Turn your AWS DevSecOps Pipeline into a bunker

-June 18, 2020 · 8 min · 1531 words · zoph
+June 18, 2020 · 8 min · 1513 words · zoph

 Tracking Amazonians on Twitter

-April 19, 2020 · 3 min · 613 words · zoph
+April 19, 2020 · 3 min · 621 words · zoph

 AWS Transfer for SFTP

-June 10, 2019 · 5 min · 1013 words · zoph
+June 10, 2019 · 5 min · 1005 words · zoph